spacetelescope/jwst/docs/jwst/extract_2d/main.rst

     result = step.call(input_model, grism_objects=grism_objects)

-``result`` is a `~stdatamodels.jwst.datamodels.MultiSlitModel`, containing one `~stdatamodels.jwst.datamodels.SlitModel` instance for each extracted object, which includes metadata that identify each object and the actual extracted data arrays, e.g.:
+``result`` is a `~stdatamodels.jwst.datamodels.MultiSlitModel`, with its ``slits`` attribute containing one spectrum for each extracted object including metadata that identify each source ID and the actual extracted data arrays, e.g.:

 .. doctest-skip::